Ananta Ripa Ajmera

 To Capsule, or Not to Capsule?

-As an Ayurveda practitioner, I get asked this question a lot.
+As an Ayurveda practitioner, I get asked whether or not to take turmeric capsules a lot.
 My answer?
 It’s always preferable to consume turmeric as part of your daily diet first and foremost.
 Because turmeric is so powerful, it’s important to remember not to overdo it either.
 A little bit of turmeric a day goes a long way.
 As a general guideline, include 1/4 teaspoon per person in your savory foods to ensure adequate daily consumption of this herb.
 Try to add black pepper to your meals with turmeric too, as piperine, one of the ingredients in pepper, can boost your body's absorption by up to 2,000 percent.

 The curcuminoid proprietary blend in our Turmeric Protect is a highly concentrated curcumin — seven times more concentrated than food-based sources of curcumin.